 Research into electronic and photonic materials – the building blocks of devices that exploit light and/or electric charge – promises to deliver cheaper, faster devices for information and communication technologies, inexpensive sensors to revolutionise healthcare and new methods of harvesting renewable energy.

-The Ethnicity and Citizenship research theme recognises the importance of ethnicity to the study of contemporary societies and polities, and to prospects for social justice and social cohesion.
-Research focuses on two main dimensions: the politics of multiculturalism, ethno-religious identities, challenges to secularism and the nation state; and ethnicity and socio-economic structures, with a special focus on racialised exclusion.
+The Ethnicity and Migration research theme recognises the importance of ethnicity and migration to the study of contemporary societies and polities, and to prospects for social justice and social cohesion.

 Exabyte Informatics is concerned with the challenges and opportunities arising from having unprecedented amounts of data available in computer-readable form.
 The aim of the Exabyte Informatics research theme is to advance computing as the language of 21st-century science.